webprofusion/certify-docs/docs/features/certificate-advanced.md

 If you select a specific CA, be sure that you have setup an appropriate matching CA account under Settings > Certificate Authorities, otherwise your certificate request will fail.

 ### Staging Mode
-If your CA supports a *Staging* mode (test certificates which are not publicy trusted) you can opt to use that by checking the *Use Staging Mode (Test Certificates)* option.
+If your CA supports a *Staging* mode (test certificates which are not publicly trusted) you can opt to use that by checking the *Use Staging Mode (Test Certificates)* option.
 This is useful for testing your certificate request process before you request a real certificate.

 ### Preferred Chain
 If your CA supports multiple certificate chains you can specify which one you prefer to use.
 This is useful if you need to use a specific chain for compatibility with older devices.